 From a legal standpoint, it is not necessary to hire a lawyer when filing a medical malpractice claim.
 However, it is probably evident by now that medical malpractice lawsuits are extremely difficult to successfully litigate.
 It is not recommended that you attempt to hold a doctor or health care facility legally liable for medical negligence on your own.

-If you were harmed by what you believe to be medical malpractice, a free consultation at Shrager & Sachs is waiting for you.
+If you were harmed by what you believe to be medical malpractice, a free consultation at Shrager, Sachs, & Blanco is waiting for you.
 Contact our office right away to learn what the next steps should be.
 There is no obligation to work with our law firm after our initial meeting.